eissapk/olum/docs/Router-Methods.md

 > The current route link has `.active` class name, so you can use this class later in styling

 ### Freeze & unfreeze router
-> In some case you will be needing to stop your web app page from rendering if pushed route
+> In some cases you will be needing to stop your web app page from rendering if you pushed a route

 ```javascript
 import { Olum } from "olum";